gramjos/md_2_html/README.md

 This repository contains a Python script that turns a small subset of Markdown into a standalone HTML page.
 It is meant for quick static pages with minimal styling.

+This program creates two type of web pages:
+1. 'README home page' holds content, links to singleton articles, and links to other 'README home page' (valid directories)
+2. 'Singleton Articles' no links just content
+Both, 1 & 2 use the template `index.html`

 ## Algorithm Overview

 - Skip YAML front matter delimited by `---`.